Faces of Run The Edge: Darick Maasen Walked His Way Out

 Faces of Run The Edge: Darick Maasen Walked His Way Out - Virtual Fitness Challenge Blog | Run The Edge

-Darick overheard a coworker talking about Run The Year 2019 and asked about it.
+He overheard a coworker talking about Run The Year 2019 and asked about it.
 Once he learned about the challenge, he decided to tackle it and joined their team.
-Now that he had a clear walking goal ahead of him, he synced his FitBit and "went on [his] merry way!"
-Now Darick is walking the year, and his steps are taking him not only through 2,019 miles, but also down a path that leads to better health and a happier life.
+Now that he had a clear walking goal, he synced his Fitbit and “went on [his] merry way!”
+Darick began walking the year, and his steps have taken him not only through 2,019 miles but also down a path that leads to better health and a happier life.

-Darick feels that his morning commute allows him to "get a jump" on his day and accomplish something before even starting work!
-He puts in the recommended daily 10,000 steps before sitting down at his desk, and it's made a huge difference.
-He has been able to discover different paths through his neighborhood, his favorite of which is a path near his work.
-He has walked it from winter into summer and he loves watching the seasons change through it.
-Darick finds that it puts him back in touch with nature, and he has developed a fondness for the growing life he finds there every day.
-He checks on his ducks, the sprouting flowers, budding trees, and all the little elements of a natural environment that one does not usually associate with urban living.
-He says he never would have discovered gems like this around his home and office without walking as much as he does now.
+Darick feels that his morning commute allows him to “get a jump” on his day and accomplish something before even starting work.
+He logs the recommended 10,000 steps before sitting at his desk, and it’s made a huge difference.
+He has discovered different paths through his neighborhood, his favorite being a trail near his workplace.
+He has walked it from winter into summer, loving the experience of watching the seasons change.

 Carrying around so much extra weight is not only physically stressful but can also take a toll on mental health as well.
 So, it stands to reason that as Darick lost the weight, he gained a new perspective of the world.
 He can now hold his loved ones closer when he hugs them.
 He can enjoy food more.
 He had reconnected with nature through his walks.
 He can wear shirts that haven’t fit him since high school.
 He can now fit onto his wife's 125 Primavera scooter!
 "I know I look better, but that's nothing compared to how much better I feel," he declares happily.